 English Proficiency Requirement

 Applicants whose native language is not English, and who have not received a degree from an English language institution, are required to show proficiency with the English language.
-The applicant must pass the Test of English as a Foreign Language (TOEFL) with a minimum score of 570 for the paper test or 233 for the Computer Based Test (CBT) or at least 68 for the Internet-based test (iBT).
+The applicant must pass the Test of English as a Foreign Language (TOEFL) with a minimum score of 570 or at least 90 for the Internet-based test (iBT).
 Further and more complete information on this requirement can be found on the Graduate Division's Admissions Requirements webpage.
-Tests taken before June 1, 2011 will not be accepted even if your score was reported to Berkeley.
+Tests taken before June 1, 2014 will not be accepted even if your score was reported to Berkeley.
 The department code is 77.

 If you have any questions, contact us at email@example.com.